Table of contents

 Pros

-• Combines CRM, funnels, forms, calendars, and automation in one platform
+• Combines CRM, funnels, forms, calendars, conversations, and automation in one platform

 • Strong fit for agencies and local lead generation workflows